Chaitanya0315/Testing/Docs/UserManual.md

 ## Application Login

-After launching the application using android emulator, you will be will have one of two options to move forward.
-You can either enter a username associated with a user profile that already exists in the game or choose to create a new user profile.
+After launching the application using android emulator, you will have one of two options to move forward.
+You can either enter a username associated with a user profile that already exists in the system or choose to create a new user profile.

+* For an existing user, enter the username in the test box under 'Existing Player' and click 'LOGIN'
+* If you need to create a new user profile, click 'SIGN UP NOW' next to 'New User?'

-**                                                    Figure 1: Application Login**
+**Figure 1: Application Login**

 ![Login](images/Figure1.png)